| Graphics: | ![]() ![]() ![]() ![]() 4 |

 Overall:

-The Valis series of games is something I've only recently stumbled upon.
 Valis is a cool fantasy series which has inspired a cult following on the Net and has even resulted in fanfic stories.
-Unfortunately, this fourth installment of the series does nothing to convey the captivating storyline and emotions behind this fantasy series.
-That aside, it is a superior game to the Genesis predecessors of the series in terms of graphics and gameplay.
-It's a shame that considering the Super Nintendo's superior graphics capabilities, this game has no animated sequences at all.
-Perhaps the NEC Turbographix 16/Duo CD game is better.
-Super Valis 4 is worth playing and is fairly decent as a stand-alone game, but it's lacking what the other games excelled at.
+Unfortunately, this port of Valis 4 for the SNES/SFC does nothing to convey the captivating storyline and emotions behind this fantasy series, as the PC Engine version of Valis 4 does.
+That aside, the gameplay is superior to the predecessors in the series on the Genesis/Megadrive and PC Engine.
+It's a shame that considering the Super Nintendo's otherwise outstanding graphics capabilities, this game has no animated cutscene sequences at all.
+The NEC PC Engine CD game is better.
+It is considerably different, especially since you can switch between three characters with different abilities.
+Plus, it includes the story element which was unfortunately removed from the Super Famciom version.

 The Unofficial Valis Homepage is certainly worth your while to learn more about this game and others of the Valis series.
 Check out the links on this page as well.
-Thanks to the maintainer of this site for the SFC box scan for this game, since the American version's box art stinks.

 Back to the Anime Super Famicom Game Reviews Index